emilienogue/theme-resume/content/publication/iser-2022/index.md

 - Emilie Nogué
 - Thomas Klaus Nindel
 - Alexander Wilkie
-date: '2022-01-01'
+date: '2022-12-01'
 publishDate: '2023-12-20T12:17:36.430923Z'
 publication_types:
 - article-journal
 publication: '*ACM Transactions on Graphics*'
 doi: 10.1145/3550454.3555499
-abstract: "Input: 3 spectral measurements Processing: 3D appearance map Output: scattering properties Albedo í µí»¼ Extinction í µí¼\x8E t Phase í µí±\x94 Fig. 1.
-We present a method for measuring bulk optical properties of translucent materials, such as the base inks of a full-color 3D printer.
-Starting from a thin sample, we measure three spectral intensities: on a black background, white background, and of a collimated light beam.
-After a fitting step through our precomputed 3D appearance map, we obtain the material's spectrally-varying albedo, extinction coefficient, and phase function anisotropy.
-We present a spectral measurement approach for the bulk optical properties of translucent materials using only low-cost components.
+abstract: "We present a spectral measurement approach for the bulk optical properties of translucent materials using only low-cost components.
 We focus on the translucent inks used in full-color 3D printing, and develop a technique with a high spectral resolution, which is important for accurate color reproduction.
 We enable this by